xavierraffin/docs-1/docs/pages/faq.md

     spawn food in random empty square
 ```

-If you are interested in the implementation fo the algorithm, check out the [Rules](https://github.com/BattlesnakeOfficial/rules) project on GitHub.
+If you are interested in the implementation of the algorithm, check out the [Rules](https://github.com/BattlesnakeOfficial/rules) project on GitHub.

 ---